MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/beta-testing-and-targeted-distribution.md

 No matter how carefully you test your app, there’s nothing like the real-world test of having other people use it.
 Your testers may discover issues that you’ve overlooked, such as misspellings, confusing app flow, or errors that could cause the app to crash.
 You’ll then have a chance to fix those problems before you release the submission to the public, resulting in a more polished final product.

-The Windows Dev Center dashboard gives you several options to make an app submission available only to specified people so that you can have testers try it out before you offer it to the public.
+Partner Center gives you several options to let testers try out your app before you offer it to the public.

 Whichever method you choose, here are some things to keep in mind as you beta test your app.